 Resin for jewelry is more expensive than other kinds of resin.

-While you can use marine resins, flooring resins, and other ‘utility’ resins you can find at home improvement stores for making jewelry, you won’t be happy with the results.
-These resins mix with an amber tint and may not cure as clear as a resin for jewelry.
-These resins may also not contain UV additives to help keep them clear and will yellow quicker than jewelry resins.
+While you can use marine resins, flooring resins, and resins from home improvement stores for making jewelry, you won’t be happy with the results.
+These resins mix with an amber tint and won’t cure as clear as a resin for jewelry.
+These resins may not contain UV additives to help prevent them from turning yellow.

 The best resin for jewelry making also depends on you and your skill level.

 Epoxy resin is the best choice for beginners as it is the easiest to measure and mix and get great results.
-While a polyurethane or polyester resin will cure hard, they require someone confident in their skills.
-You must be able to work quickly when working with these resins, not to mention the extra steps you need to take to measure and mix them successfully.
+While polyurethane or polyester resins cure hard, they aren’t good for resin beginners to use.
+You must work quickly when using these resins.
+Plus, there are extra steps to measuring and mixing them, so your resin doesn’t cure without problems.

 So now that you know a jewelry-grade epoxy resin is what you need, how do you decide which one?